Behind flashy IPO of Japan's Mercari lies a thriving thrift economy

 Core consumer inflation peaked at a 1 percent annual increase in February but has since slowed to a 0.7 percent annual increase in April, raising concern among economists inside and outside the central bank that inflationary pressure is waning.

-In an effort to understand what is behind the weak numbers, the BOJ is likely to scrutinize several factors, including whether online shopping is driving down prices, according to sources familiar with the central bank’s thinking.
+In an effort to understand what is behind the weak numbers, the BOJ is likely to scrutinise several factors, including whether online shopping is driving down prices, according to sources familiar with the central bank’s thinking.

 The bank is likely to reveal its findings at a policy meeting in July, when it issues fresh quarterly forecasts on growth and inflation.